KomodoPlatform/developer-docs/docs/basic-docs/antara/antara-tutorials/pegs-module-user-tutorial.md

 - `destpub` — The user's `pubkey` used to launch the `USDKTEST` Smart Chain
 - `amount` — The `amount` of coin (`KMD`) deposited

-The following commands retrieving the missing information.
+The following commands retrieve the missing information.

 #### deposithex